Causes of the 1948 Palestinian expulsion and flight: Criticisms of the "Arab leaders' endorsement of flight" explanation

-His point is taken by Glazer (1980, p.
-101), who writes that not only did Arab radio stations appeal to the inhabitants not to leave, but also that Zionist radio stations urged the population to flee, by exaggerating the course of battle, and, in some cases, fabricating complete lies.
+Glazer (1980, p.
+101) writes that not only did Arab radio stations appeal to the inhabitants not to leave, but also that Zionist radio stations urged the population to flee, by exaggerating the course of battle, and, in some cases, fabricating complete lies.
 According to Glazer (1980, p.
-105), among those who blame Arab news reports for the resulting panic flight are Polk et al. and Gabbay.
-They maintain that the Arabs overstated the case of Zionist atrocities, made the situation seem worse than it was and thus caused the population to flee.
+105), those who blame Arab news reports for the resulting panic flight include Polk et al. and Gabbay.
+They instead maintain that the Arabs overstated the case of Zionist atrocities, made the situation seem worse than it was and thus caused the population to flee.
 According to Glazer, Gabbay, in particular, has assembled an impressive listing of sources which describe Zionist cruelty and savagery.
-In this sense, Glazer (1980, p.
-105) cites the work done by Childers who maintains that it was the Zionists who disseminated these stories, at the time when the Arab sources were urging calm.
+Glazer (1980, p.
+105) cites the work done by Childers which maintains that it was the Zionists who disseminated these stories, at a time when Arab sources were urging calm.
 He cites carefully composed "horror recordings" in which a voice calls out in Arabic for the population to escape because "the Jews are using poison gas and atomic weapons".
 In the opinion of Glazer (1980, p.
-108) one of the greatest weaknesses of the traditional Zionist argument, which attempts to explain the exodus as a careful, calculated and organized plan by various Arab authorities, is that it cannot account for the totally disorganized way in which the exodus occurred.
-As regards the evidence provided supporting the idea that Arab leaders incited the flight of Palestinian population, Glazer (1980, p.
+108) one of the greatest weaknesses of the traditional Zionist argument—which attempts to explain the exodus as a careful, calculated and organized plan by various Arab authorities—is that it cannot account for the totally disorganized way in which the exodus occurred.
+As regards the evidence provided to support the idea that Arab leaders incited the flight of Palestinians, Glazer (1980, p.
 106) states, "I am inclined to prefer Childers[' research] because the sources he cites would have reached the masses....
 Gabbay's evidence, newspapers and UN documents, were designed for outside consumption, by diplomats and politicians abroad and by the educated and influential Arab decision makers.
 This is not the kind of material which would necessarily have been in the hands of the common Palestinian."